AUCT-us/AUCT-us.github.io/src/A.md

 ### Step 1: Define the core value proposition: A platform for tech professionals to find collaborators for projects and startups

-* **Problem-Solution Fit**
+* **Fractional Skilled Labor Auctioneering -- Accelerate The Negotiation**
-  * Identify specific pain points in current team formation processes.
-Analyze why technologists struggle to find compatible collaborators.
+  * Identify specific pain points in current team formation processes; how do we help technologists make new friendship and size up collegial relationships more quickly.
+Ask AI to ideate on *the feels* of working together, in order to analyze why technologists struggle to find compatible collaborators.
 Document the gap between solo ideation and successful team execution.

 * **Value Creation Framework**
   * Define tangible benefits for users joining the platform.
 Establish metrics for measuring successful collaborations.
 Create clear differentiation from networking platforms vs. true collaboration tools.